Why do we do what we do?

 Meaning provides the purpose that guides us in what we do, what we strive towards, and how we plan our goals.
 It is the defining factor that will ignite the purpose behind why you do what you do.

 Is yours burning brightly?
-Do you know what motivates you; the meaning that guides your career pathway?
+Do you know what motivates you; the meaning that guides your career journey?

 Or do you feel somewhat bewildered by options, lacking in drive, or that you are wandering from your initial career pathway and aspirations?